 The Dictionary of Classical Hebrew now indexed

-Sheffield Phoenix Press announces a new 834-page volume, enhancing the Dictionary of Classical Hebrew (DCH), the standard dictionary of ancient Hebrew edited by David J.A.
+Sheffield Phoenix Press have announced a new 834-page volume, enhancing the Dictionary of Classical Hebrew (DCH), the standard dictionary of ancient Hebrew edited by David J.A.
 Clines, Professor Emeritus and SIIBS member.

 Unlike most dictionaries in English, which have no English–Hebrew index, DCH 9 shows at a glance all the Hebrew words that are translated with the same English word, e.g. arrogance 10 Hebrew words, arrow 7, assembly 10, band 9, basket 9, bend 10, branch 23, break 21.